When is Creating a Playlist Ideal for Pre-Recorded Streaming?

-Similarly, the production teams might need a cut between real-time live streams; pre-recorded live streams can become handy.
-A standard video playlist can be scheduled in a loop to deliver the required content regularly without worrying about going live in real-time.
-Or you, as a marketer, might want to play looping brand content to bookend a major live event.
+Similarly, when the production teams might need a cut between real-time live streams, pre-recorded live streams can become handy.
+A standard video can be scheduled (and re-scheduled) to deliver the required content regularly without worrying about going live in real-time.
+Or you, as a marketer, might want to play brand content again and again to bookend a major live event.

 And finally, you just might not have enough content to fill in the gaps between a 24/7 live stream.
 Hence, to live stream pre-recorded videos can do the magic of delivering a smooth and continuous video experience.

 🔀 Why Not Just Stream a Playlist?

 A playlist of pre-recorded live streams essentially curates an entirely different user experience and offers several over-arching benefits:

 - You escape the live broadcast issues like your camera or encoder getting disconnected, network fluctuations leading to unexpectedly long buffers, messing up of script, etc. You don’t want to lose viewership to such petty issues, do you?